JARVIS-AI/resume/README.md

 Like the blog link?
 That's [also open source.](https://github.com/pshah123/masquerade-web)

+Like the secret web link?
+That's [also open source.](https://github.com/pshah123/secret-web)

 I've decided to open source this.

 The root directory has a single webpage that is extremely simple (minimalist with some css blur effects).
 There are two directories under the root, `console` and `music`.